dxyap/niubii/README.md

 - In-memory caching for real-time data
 - No external infrastructure required

+**Live Data Only:**
+- Requires Bloomberg Terminal for market data
+- No simulated or mock data
+- Production-ready from the start

 **Simulation Only - No Live Trading:**
 - All execution is paper trading simulation
 - No connection to real brokers or exchanges
 - Safe environment for strategy testing
 - Educational and research purposes

-**Bloomberg Fallback:**
-- Seamless simulation mode when Bloomberg unavailable
-- Realistic price simulation for development
-- Same API interface for mock and real data

 **Production Ready:**
 - Environment-based configuration